metamath/lamp-guide/docs/index.md

 by using your web browser, including your smartphone web browser, to view the **[Metamath-lamp application page](https://expln.github.io/lamp/latest/index.html)**.

-This is a guide for metamath-lamp, including both a user guide (tutorial) and a reference guide.
+This *Metamath-lamp Guide* is both a user guide (tutorial) and a reference guide.
 It includes:

 1. [Quick start](#quick-start)
    briefly introduces how to start and use metamath-lamp.
 2. [Sample Screenshot](#sample-screenshot)
 3. [User guide (tutorial)](#user-guide-tutorial)
-   shows how to use the metamath-lamp tool, primarily via examples, e.g., [2 + 2 = 4 (`2p2e4`)](#proof-2--2--4), the
+   shows how to use the metamath-lamp tool, e.g., proving [2 + 2 = 4 (`2p2e4`)](#proof-2--2--4), the
    [reciprocal of the cotangent is tangent (`reccot`)](#proof-the-reciprocal-of-the-cotangent-is-tangent-reccot), and the